SAP/cloud-security-services-integration-library/spring-xsuaa/Migration_JavaContainerSecurityProjects.md

     }
     ```

 3. You need to overwrite `JwtDecoder` bean so that the `AudienceValidator` checks the JWT audience not only against the client id of the primary Xsuaa service instance, but also of the binding of plan `broker`.
-Staring with version `2.6.2` you can implement it like that:
+Starting with version `2.6.2` you can implement it like that:
     ```java
     @Bean
     @ConfigurationProperties("vcap.services.<<name of your xsuaa instance of plan broker>>.credentials")